 Many of the performances and events will be free of charge, and happen in public places or venues not usually associated with dance.

 Juncture was first curated for Yorkshire Dance in 2012 by Charlotte Vincent in an initiative designed to bring new work, professional development, critical debate and innovative performance practice to Yorkshire.

 A second Juncture festival was curated in 2014 by Wendy Houstoun.

 Juncture aims to stimulate the practice and thinking of established practitioners and emerging artists across Yorkshire, develop new audiences for ground-breaking contemporary dance in Yorkshire and support the artistic and curatorial practice of the lead artist and collaborators involved.

-As well as the spaces within the Yorkshire Dance building, we have worked with Hyde Park Picture House, The Tetley, Northern School of Contemporary Dance and the Stanley & Audrey Burton Theatre to present some of the performances in this programme.
+As well as the spaces within the Yorkshire Dance building, we have worked with Hyde Park Picture House, The Tetley, Northern School of Contemporary Dance and the Stanley & Audrey Burton Theatre to present some of the performances 2012 and 2014.